osbrown1/Mr-Roboger-s-Neighborhood/README.md

 ## Description

 _{The application takes a number from the user and returns a list of values from 0 to the user's inputted number with the following substitutions made within the returned list:
--For numbers that contain a 1, all digits are replaced with "Beep!"
+* _For numbers that contain a 1, all digits are replaced with "Beep!"_
--For numbers that contain a 2, all digits are replaced with "Boop!"
+* _For numbers that contain a 2, all digits are replaced with "Boop!"_
--For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"}_
+* _For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"}_

 ## Setup/Installation Requirements